rupertdance/rupert-site/_posts/2014-03-03-jekyll-github-pages-and-markdown-blog-building.md

 The engine underneath is [jekyll](http://jekyllrb.com/) - a Ruby on Rails static website generator tool primarily used for blogs.
 It's also the default for GitHub Pages.

-It's based on [So Simple Theme](http://mademistakes.com/articles/so-simple-jekyll-theme/), which is itself very awesome and explains clearly how to use.
+It's based on the [So Simple Theme](http://mademistakes.com/articles/so-simple-jekyll-theme/), which is itself quite awesome and has some in-depth documentation to ease you in.

 I fell back on [this handy tutorial from 24ways](http://24ways.org/2013/get-started-with-github-pages/) which was a good step by step for those not familiar with github pages and/or jekyll.

-I have this all hosted for free on **GitHub pages**.
+I have this all hosted for free on **GitHub Pages**.
 Which is *absurdly* good.
 It's free for all static content (no PHP etc), and has no real limit on anything.

 Feel free to see how it all works under the hood [on github](https://github.com/rupertdance/rupert-site).